foysal-m/Martian-Robots/README.md

 ### How to Run

+- Clone the Repository

+  git clone <repository-url>
+  cd <repository-directory>

+- Install Dependencies

+  npm install

+- Build the Project

-//Clone the repo locally and then run npm install npm run build npm start
+  npm run build

-//To run the unit tests
+- Start the Development Sever

+  npm start

+- Run Unit Tests

   npm test

-To see all units test results

 ### Technologies:

-Typescript for strictly type checking
-React to make board and bootstrap the app easily
+- TypeScript: Provides strict type checking to enhance code quality and maintainability.
+- React: Facilitates the creation of the board and streamlines app development with its component-based architecture.
-Jest & React-testing-library for unit tests
+- Jest & React Testing Library: Used for unit testing to ensure component functionality and reliability.
-SCSS to style the board
+- SCSS: Utilized for styling the board, offering advanced features and a more maintainable CSS structure.

+### Next steps

+#### Implement End-to-End (E2E) Tests:

+- Set up E2E tests using Cypress to visually verify the robot's behavior in the browser, providing a more intuitive testing experience compared to manual testing or unit tests.

+#### Enhance the User Interface:

+- Improve the UI by incorporating design enhancements and adding a streaming audio feature.
+This will play a scream sound whenever the robot gets lost, making the user experience more engaging and immediate.

 ### Problem: Martian Robots